grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

 **Johnny:** So we have the class and method signature.
-Seems we can use the usual strategy of writing new Statement.
+It seems we can use the usual strategy of writing new Statement.

-**Benjamin:** Yes, "start by invoking a method if you have one".
-I'll start then.
+**Benjamin:** You mean "start by invoking a method if you have one"?
+I thought of the same.
+Let me try it.

-This is what I can write almost brain-dead:

 ```csharp
 public class NewReservationCommandSpecification